dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 ---
 Name: Daniel Canales
 Topic: (Special Topics) Finite Element Methods.
 What is it?
 Why used?
 Applications in electrical engineering.*
-Title: Finite Element Method for Partial Differential Equations and its Application in Analyzing Energy Harvested from Piezoelectric Cantilever Beams
+Title: Finite Element Method for Partial Differential Equations and its Application in Analyzing Energy Harvested from a Piezoelectric Cantilever Beam
 ---
-# Finite Element Method for Partial Differential Equations and its Application in Analyzing Energy Harvested from Piezoelectric Cantilever Beams
+# Finite Element Method for Partial Differential Equations and its Application in Analyzing Energy Harvested from a Piezoelectric Cantilever Beam

 ## Table of Contents
 - [Overview](#Overview)